backstage/backstage/.changeset/tiny-foxes-provide.md

 '@backstage/plugin-adr': minor
 ---

 Fixed bug where images from private repositories weren't accessible by the ADR plugin.
-Added `/image` API endpoint to adr-backend plugin which allows frontent to fetch images via backend with auth.
+Added `/image` API endpoint to adr-backend plugin which allows frontend to fetch images via backend with auth.